Chapter 13 : 12- A Warning of War

 “Well, let’s see if we can’t find out.”
 Harry said and he and Ron followed Naomi to the corridor of interrogation rooms.

 Neville and Gawain were waiting for them and Harry turned to Naomi and said “I need you to bring Natasha Walton down.
 Tell her I need to talk to her about the security for the prisoners.”
 Naomi nodded and ran off out of the corridor.
 “Right then,” Harry said turning back to the others.
 “Ron, Gawain, you two take Rowle.
 Neville, seeing as you know him, we’ll question Bailey.”
-The three of them nodded in agreement and Ron and Gawain went through a door to their left and Neville opened a door opposite.
+The three of them agreed and Ron and Gawain went through a door to their left and Neville opened a door opposite.

 When they walked in, Bailey was fully conscious again.
-He was still covered in dust but still had the cocky arrogant look that he had worn while talking to Rowle.
+He was still covered in dust but still had the cocky arrogant look that he had while talking to Rowle.
 He eyed Neville suspiciously.
 “Professor, well this is a surprise.”
-Neville didn’t reply but instead stared at Bailey as though contemplating him.
+Neville didn’t reply but instead stared at Bailey as though contemplating something.

 “What do you know of the murder of Emily Bates?”
 Harry asked.
 It was the first thing on his mind.